audioquality/audioview/README.md

 ---
 ##About##

-These simple Linux tools will help you to get a better unserstanding of your music collection.
-The goal is to get an quick overview about the quality of a local audio, giving you the ability to visually compare different songs and album releases.
-It helps to easily identify common cases of audio abuse, like dynamic range compression, limiting and clipping.
+These Linux tools will help you to get a better understanding of your music collection and the quality of locally stored audio.
+You can visually compare different songs and album releases, easily identify common cases of audio abuse, like dynamic range compression, limiting and clipping.
+The results can create a base for reviews of released albums from the audio quality perspective.

 ###audioview###
 shows a simplified waveform, in 200ms per pixel constant time resolution, of a given 16bit/44.1kHz single audio file (WAV, FLAC, MP3, OGG).
 Additional information about the audio quality is displayed as an overlay.
 It is meant to be associated with audio files in a file manager, in an audio player, or run directly from the terminal.